What Constitutes a parking violation

 Tickets in excess of 15 days from issue will not be accepted.

 Appeal forms are available at the following locations:

 Appeal forms must be completed and all supporting documentation sent within 15 calendar days of the ticket date.
 Supporting documentation may be emailed to ParkingAppeals@missouristate.edu.
 Persons (appellants) filing appeals must indicate on the Parking Ticket Appeal form his/her preference for receiving notice of the Administrator’s decision email or U.S. Postal.
 Several methods are available from which to choose.
 Appeal forms must be delivered within the 15 calendar day time period to the Parking Appeals Office, 700 E. Elm.

 The decision of the Administrator to deny the appeal will be final unless the decision is appealed to the Parking Appeals Committee (hereinafter, the “Committee”) within 15 calendar days.
 Day one of the 15 calendar day period will start the day following the date of the decision.

 Please allow 10-15 working days for a response.
 ALWAYS check “My Information” online for your existing account balance.
 If you have received a bill for the appealed ticket(s), they will be itemized on “My Information.”
 Any questions concerning appeal status may be addressed to 417-836-6063 or email@example.com.

-Any person filing a second appeal has the opportunity to present his/her appeal to the Appeals Committee.
+Any person filing for a Second-Appeal Hearing has the opportunity to present his/her appeal to the Appeals Committee.
 Each presentation is limited to five (5) minutes.
 The date of an appeal hearing will be scheduled and forwarded to the appellant.
 The Appeals Committee will adjudicate a second appeal whether or not the appellant can make a personal appearance.

 The decision of the Committee shall be final.
 Should the appeal be denied, payment of the monetary fine is due upon notification of the decision.
 Payment may be made in the Bursar’s Office.
 Persons will receive notification of appeal results by e-mail, or other method they designate on the “Request for Second Appeal” form.